 Effective: June 2021

-During a public health emergency declared by the New York State Department of Health, The Firemen’s Home will continue to allow members to access their designated personal caregiving visitors.
+During a public health emergency declared by the New York State Department of Health, The Firefighter’s Home will continue to allow members to access their designated personal caregiving visitors.

 - The Social Services Department will ask members, or their designated representatives in the event the resident lacks capacity, at time of admission or readmission, or for existing members, which individuals the member elects to serve as their personal caregiving visitor during declared public health emergencies.
 A member will be entitled to designate at least two personal caregiving visitors at one time.
 These designations will be updated no less than quarterly and the Members’ care plans will be updated to reflect any changes.